Foals (band): 2017–2019: Gervers's departure and Everything Not Saved Will Be Lost

-2020–present: COVID-19, Congreave's departure and Life Is Yours
+2020–present: COVID-19, Congreave's departure, Life Is Yours and Gervers' return

 Due to the COVID-19 crisis and subsequent global lockdowns, the band was forced to cancel and reschedule their entire 2020 UK and world tour, in support of Everything Not Saved Will Be Lost – Part 2 till Spring 2021.

 However, due to the continuing pandemic and ongoing safety restrictions throughout into 2021, the band once again had to reschedule touring until 2022, save for a string of UK summer festival shows during August 2021, which would be the group's first live performances since early 2020.
 In April 2022, 10 days before the tour commenced, it was re-branded to the Life Is Yours Tour in support of their upcoming seventh studio album.

 On 22 September 2021, Edwin Congreave announced that he had left the band to pursue a postgraduate degree in economics.
 Announcing the news of Congreave's departure, the band revealed that they had already begun working on their next album, this time as a three piece band.

-On 11 October 2021, the band announced scoring the opening theme of the Brian Cox-hosted BBC Two science documentary television series, Universe with an updated version of "Neptune", re-worked in collaboration with Hans Zimmer's Bleeding Fingers composing collective led by the famed film composer.
+On 11 October 2021, the band announced scoring the opening theme of the BBC Two science documentary television series Universe, hosted by Brian Cox, with an updated version of "Neptune", re-worked in collaboration with Hans Zimmer's Bleeding Fingers composing collective led by the film composer.

 On 27 October 2021, the band teased a promotional clip of an iPhone snooze alarm, cryptically revealing the release date of their seventh studio album's first single, "Wake Me Up" to be released 4 November 2021.
 The following day, the single was confirmed by the group with a teaser clip of the audio and music streaming platforms pre-save links respectively.
 "Wake Me Up" was premiered and released on 4 November 2021 via BBC Radio 1's Clara Amfo's 'Hottest Record'.